 | Early career | You do not yet have the experience base | Build security tasks, projects, and role evidence first. |

 A career changer can absolutely sequence toward CISSP.
 The mistake is pretending the sequence does not exist.
-RoleMath should help the reader see the next credible step, not push a senior credential before the foundation is visible.
+RoleMath will help the reader see the next credible step, not push a senior credential before the foundation is visible.

 Match CISSP to day-to-day security work